Kids & Families

 The National WWI Museum and Memorial offers programs and resources for families with children of all ages.
 These fun and engaging activities are designed to make the lessons of the Great War era meaningful and relevant to all generations.

 Looking for an activity?

-Family Guides are available for free at the Museum Store.
-Families can also download and print the Family Guide here to bring on their visit to the Museum and Memorial.
+Family Guides are available for free at the Museum and Memorial.
+Families can also download and print the Family Guide.
 Special thanks to the Neighborhood Tourist Development Fund for their generous support of this project.

 Add another layer to your experience at the Museum and Memorial with the Acoustiguide Audio Tour.
 Lasting about 40 minutes and containing 24 stops throughout the Main Gallery, the audio tour is available for rent at the Museum Store in English, French, German and Spanish.
 Special thanks to the Estelle S. and Robert A. Long Ellis Foundation, R.A.
 Long Foundation, Sprint and the Gregory M. Galvin Revocable Trust for their generous support of this project.

-Here is a sampling of events the Museum and Memorial hosts each year for kids and families.
+The Museum and Memorial hosts many events appropriate for children and families.
 Keep an eye on the Museum and Memorial Calendar for specific dates and times.

 Ever wonder what the objects behind the glass feel like or how heavy they are?
 Spark your child’s imagination and help bring history to life!
 Hands-on History lets kids of all ages see and touch non-accessioned Great War objects.
 Occurs Saturdays at 11 a.m. and free to the public.

 Living History volunteers visit with guests to bring life to WWI artifacts and topics that inspire thought, dialogue and learning.
 Occurs multiple times each year.